Eta Capricorni

 Eta Capricorni, Latinized from η Capricorni, is a binary star system in the southern constellation of Capricornus.
 Its name is a Bayer designation.
 This system can be seen with the naked eye as a point of light having a combined apparent visual magnitude of +4.84.
 Based upon an annual parallax shift of 20.20 mas as seen from the Earth, the star is located about 196 ly from the Sun.

 The pair orbit each other with a period of 27.85 years, a semimajor axis of 0.265 arc seconds, and an eccentricity of 0.410.
 The primary member, component A, is a white-hued A-type main sequence star with an apparent magnitude of +5.02.
 Its companion, component B, has an apparent magnitude of +7.39.

 Nomenclature

 η Capricorni (Latinised to Eta Capricorni) is the system's Bayer designation, abbreviated η Cap or Eta Cap.
 It also has the Flamsteed designation 22 Capricorni.

-In Chinese, 十二國 (Shíer Guó), meaning Twelve States, refers to an asterism which is represent twelve ancient states in the Spring and Autumn period and the Warring States period, consisting of η Capricorni, φ Capricorni, ι Capricorni, 38 Capricorni, 35 Capricorni, 36 Capricorni, χ Capricorni, θ Capricorni, 30 Capricorni, 33 Capricorni, ζ Capricorni, 19 Capricorni, 26 Capricorni, 27 Capricorni, 20 Capricorni and 21 Capricorni.
-Consequently, the Chinese name for η Capricorni itself is 周一 (Zhou yī, the First Star of Zhou), meaning that this star (together with 21 Capricorni and β Serpentis in Right Wall of Heavenly Market Enclosure (asterism)) represent Zhou (周) (possibly Chow, the dynasty in China).
+In Chinese, 十二國 (Shíer Guó), meaning Twelve States, refers to an asterism which represents twelve ancient states in the Spring and Autumn period and the Warring States period, consisting of η Capricorni, φ Capricorni, ι Capricorni, 38 Capricorni, 35 Capricorni, 36 Capricorni, χ Capricorni, θ Capricorni, 30 Capricorni, 33 Capricorni, ζ Capricorni, 19 Capricorni, 26 Capricorni, 27 Capricorni, 20 Capricorni and 21 Capricorni.
+Consequently, the Chinese name for η Capricorni itself is 周一 (Zhou yī, the First Star of Zhou), meaning that this star (together with 21 Capricorni and β Serpentis in Right Wall of Heavenly Market Enclosure (asterism)) represent Zhou (周, a dynasty in China).

 Sometimes, this star is called by the name Armus in an astrological context.